roman-milk/roman-milk.github.io/a-weird-one.md

  "But I'm going to cum" I said and she kept sucking.
 I made one last attempt to pull away and she dug her nails in my ass cheeks and held me there.
 I erupted and she sucked and swallowed until I was limp.
 She let my cock fall out of her mouth, told me to take my shirt off and then went back to sucking on me.

  I got my shirt and t-shirt off and by then I was getting hard again and she pushed me back on the bed.
 She swung over me and guided my cock up into her pussy as she lowered herself down onto me.
-Report_Story #2